digi4care/Youtube-Channel-Transcription-Downloader/README.md

 # YouTube Channel Transcript Downloader

-This script downloads transcripts for videos on YouTube channels or individual videos.
-It creates a separate folder for each channel and organizes files into subdirectories.
+This script downloads transcripts for ALL videos on one or more YouTube channel(s) or individual videos in all available languages.
+Each channel gets its own organized folders.
 Downloads are processed with rate limiting to avoid YouTube IP bans.
-Files that already exist will be skipped, allowing you to resume or update channels.
+Pre-existing transcripts will be skipped allowing you to resume or update channels.
+Many more features and details below more details below.

 ## Usage